LauraLerebours/our-shared-echoes-now/README.md

-# This Is Us - Shared Memory App
+# Amity - Shared Memory App

 A beautiful application for friends to capture and share their memories together.